-Code Lecture Lab Clinic Credit Description HIS 131 American History I 3 Prerequisites: DRE 098 or DRE 099; or satisfactory reading
+Code Description Lecture Lab Clinic Credit HIS 131 American History I 3 0 0 3

 This course is a survey of American history from pre-history through the Civil War era.
 Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in social/behavioral sciences.
 This is a Universal General Education Transfer Component (UGETC) course.